What controls the Fe II strength in active galactic nuclei?: Results and Discussions

-A strong, negative correlation between EW and \lratio\ has been noted by several authors for \civ\ $\lambda 1549$ line (Baskin \& Laor 2004; see also Bachev et al. 2004).
-Both groups suggested that \lratio\ is the fundamental driver of the Baldwin effect (BEff) -- a well-known anticorrelation between the emission-line EWs and the AGN luminosity (Baldwin 1977), although they then did not know the underlying physical mechanism.
-The findings in this paper expand this picture.
-Although the gas environment in the line-emitting region of AGNs is complex and chaotic, the strength of almost all emission lines are governed by \lratio.
-It is well-known that \civ\ is a high-ionization line; \mgii, low-ionization and optically thick; and \feii, low-ionization and optically thin (e.g., Collin-Souffrin et al. 1986).
-The emerging pattern is that, as \lratio\ increases, the emission strength of high-ionization \emph{or} optically thick lines decreases whereas the strength of low-ionization \emph{and} optically thin lines increases.
+A strong, negative correlation between the EW of \civ\ $\lambda 1549$ and \lratio\ has been noted by Baskin \& Laor (2004) and Bachev et al. (2004).
+Both groups suggested that \lratio\ is the fundamental driver of the Baldwin effect---a well-known inverse correlation between emission-line EWs and AGN luminosity (Baldwin 1977).
+The findings in this paper expand this picture: although the gas environment in the line-emitting region of AGNs may be complex and chaotic, \emph{the strength of several important emission lines (\civ\ $\lambda 1549$, \mgii\ $\lambda 2800$, and optical Fe\,{ II}) are governed by \lratio}.
+At face value, from a statistical point of view some correlations are equally strong with broad-line FWHM (e.g., the EW of broad \hb; but definitely not for broad \mgii, see Dong et al. 2009a; cf. Boroson et al. 1985; Wang et al. 1996).
+However, there is no obvious physical process closely related to the line width that can easily explain the above statistical trends.
+Instead, we propose a unified picture governed by \lratio.